An on-premise ERP system for large enterprises (also known as SAP ECC)

-SAP ERP (also referred to as SAP ECC) is an on-premise ERP system for larger enterprises.
-SAP ERP can work in any area across your operation, including manufacturing, procurement, sales, finance, HR, and more.
+SAP ECC is an on-premise ERP system for larger enterprises.
+SAP ECC can work in any area across your operation, including manufacturing, procurement, sales, finance, HR, and more.
+SAP ECC has been used in over 25 industries and is available in 37 languages.

 Purchasing

-• Operational procurement: Spend analysis gives you a view into supplier relationships, performance, and risks.
+• Operational procurement: Spend analysis gives a view into supplier relationships, performance, and risks.

 • Contract management: Manage contracts and keep up with any needed changes.

-• Invoice and payables: Automate data extraction to speed up the invoicing process.
+• Invoice and payables: Automate data extraction to speed up invoicing.

 • Analytics: Conduct analysis to monitor overall performance.